Ruubia/Ruubia/README.md

 - I am a Data Center Technician Operation passionate about technology, programming 👩🏼‍💻, and playing video games 🎮.

-- 🖥️ I am working as a DCO L4 at AWS in Dublin.
+- 🖥️ I am working as a DCO L4 at AWS in Zaragoza.

 - 📚 I love continuously learning new things and challenging myself every day.